pixelgrade/silk-lite/README.md

 -------

 So let me walk you throught the workflow we have envisioned for the hybrid Git - SVN:
-- All work will be done on branches (no code edits and/or commits to the master *amelie* branch)
+- All work will be done on branches (no code edits and/or commits to the master *silk* branch)
 - Each branch will represent a separate, independent feature and/or fix/improvement
 - More then one can work at once on a branch
 - Once all the people working on a branch agree that it is finished, a *pull request* will be made to be merged with the *master*